-- Farm raised salmon is more affordable compared to those caught in the wild since they’re easier to catch and less costly to go after.
+- Cost.
+Farm raised salmon is more affordable compared to those caught in the wild since they’re easier to catch and less costly to go after.

 Here’s a table to give you an idea of how the omega-3 fats stack up.

 Omega-3 fat content per 3 oz. cooked yields: